 The Vienna pass is €70.00 for the one day pass, but as the two-day pass is only slightly more (€95.00) and the better deal.

-I used the Vienna Pass for two days, and in that time I was able to visit Schönbrunn Palace, Schönbrunn Zoo, Hofburg Imperial Palace, Belvedere, Kunsthistorisches Museum Vienna, Museum of Natural History, and the Albertina.
+I used the Vienna Pass for two days, and at that time I was able to visit Schönbrunn Palace, Schönbrunn Zoo, Hofburg Imperial Palace, Belvedere, Kunsthistorisches Museum Vienna, Museum of Natural History, and the Albertina.
 Both days I took the Hop On Hop Off Bus from my hotel to the attractions, and it worked out well.

 What I did in 2 days using the Vienna Pass